typed-ember/ember-cli-typescript/README.md

 In Ember 1.x and Ember 2.x we did service and controller lookups in `EmberObjects` with the `inject` helpers at runtime, using the name of the service or controller being injected up as the default value.
 TypeScript cannot do this, because the name of the service or controller to inject isn't available at compile time in the same way.
 This means that we need to do things differently in Ember 3.x with ES6 classes.

-We also want the injection to be per-class, not per-instance (slower), unlike the `inject` helpers in ES6.
-Lukily the hard work has been done for us.
+We also want the injection to be per-class, not per-instance (slower and only works by accident), unlike the `inject` helpers in ES6.
+We've always wanted to define computed properties on prototypes instead of instances, so this is not something new in TS or ES6, it's just that the old "easier but worse" way doesn't work any more.

+Luckily the hard work has been done for us.
 [Ember-decorators](https://github.com/ember-decorators/ember-decorators) to the rescue!
 This declarative addon makes injections trivially easy.

 Let's generate our service as normal with `ember g service session`.
 If you're converting an existing service, remember to add the module declaration at the end which provides the Typescript types.